Omojolailerioluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of power divided by divide followed by a new line
+a script that displays the resultod breath to th epower of love